 In mathematics everything is algorithm and nothing is meaning; even when it doesn't look like that because we seem to be using words to talk about mathematicl things.
 Even these words are used to contruct an algorithm.

 p.
-469. When set theory appeals to the human impossibility of a
+469. When set theory appeals to the human

-this part of mathematics [set theory] is imperilled by any kind of
+believe that this part of mathematics [set theory] is imperilled by any kind of

 philosophical (or mathematical) investigations.
 (As well say that chess

 might be imperilled by the discovery that wars between two armies do not follow